Labs 11 & 12: The Cranial Nerves

 Cranial Nerve VII: The Facial Nerve

-The facial nerve (CN VII) innervates all of the superficial muscles of facial expression (including: oribularis oris, buccinator, orbicularis oculi, and levator nasolabialis), the caudal belly of the digastricus muscle, and the platysma m. of the neck (NEED cat IMAGES OF THESE MUSCLES).
+The facial nerve (CN VII) innervates all of the superficial muscles of facial expression (including: oribularis oris, buccinator, orbicularis oculi, and levator nasolabialis), the caudal belly of the digastricus muscle, and the platysma m. of the neck.
 The nerve enters the petrosal part of the temporal bone through the internal acoustic meatus, courses through the facial canal of that bone, and leaves the skull at the stylomastoid foramen just caudal to the external acoustic meatus, where it divides into several branches.
 As a general rule, on the superficial head, the facial nerve supplies motor innervation to the muscles of facial expression (exception: it also provides sensory to the inner surface of the pinna).

 Observe: Before proceeding, identify the following muscles: digastricus m., platysma, orbicularis oris, buccinator, orbicularis oculi, and levator nasolabialis.
-Note that a portion of each of these muscles is often reflected with the skin – it is difficult to keep them intact and separated from the skin.
+Note that a portion of each of these muscles is often reflected with the skin – it is difficult to keep them fully intact and separated from the skin.
+However, you should be able to identify each.

 The platysma is a cutaneous muscle that passes from the dorsal median raphe of the neck to the angle of the mouth, where it radiates into the orbicularis oris in the lips.
 It is the most superficial muscle, covering the ventrolateral surface of the face.